elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can set an event handler in HTML with an attribute named on&#8249;event&#8250;.
-The onevent handlers are properties on specific DOM elements to manage how that element reacts to events.
-The onevent handler usually gets named with the event it reacts to, like onclick, onkeypress, and onfocus.</div><br />
+  <div><strong>Interview Response:</strong> Yes, you can execute an event in an HTML attribute using inline event handlers like `onclick`, `onmouseover`, etc., where you directly specify the JavaScript code to be executed when the event occurs.</div><br />
   <div><strong>Technical Response:</strong> You can set an event handler in HTML with an attribute named on&#8249;event&#8250;.
 The onevent handlers are properties on particular DOM elements to manage how that element reacts to events.
 Elements can be interactive (links, buttons, images, forms, and more.) or non-interactive (such as the base &#8249;body&#8250; element).
 The onevent handler usually gets named with the event it reacts to, like onclick, onkeypress, and onfocus.
 You can specify an on&#8249;…&#8250; event handler for a particular event (such as click) for a given object differently.
 An HTML attribute is not a convenient place to write tons of code.
 So, it gets recommended to us that we write an event handler.
 As we know, HTML attribute names are not case-sensitive, so ONCLICK works as well as onClick and onCLICK… But usually, attributes are lowercased: onclick.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> HTML Event Attribute onclick<br /><br />